cfljam/pyRat/README.md

 # pyRat

-R kernel for jupyter notebooks
+## R kernel for jupyter notebooks

+- based on rocker